 If you’re having trouble with your mortgage or have been served with a foreclosure notice, look for a certified housing counselor or other help through these resources:

 [ Read: How Seniors Can Protect Their Credit and Identity ]

 How to protect someone you love

 Older people who are in financial straits, or even just feeling the pinch of inflation, could be swayed by a scammer’s pitch.
 In some cases, a product such as a reverse mortgage or home equity loan might actually be the answer.

 However, these decisions are best made after some research and a talk with a reputable financial advisor or even a trusted family member.
 If you have aging parents or are caring for an aging loved one, it’s important to keep the lines of communication open with them and to warn them about scams such as those that target homeowners.
 Then encourage them to talk with you before making any financial decisions.

 If you fear that a loved one is vulnerable to financial exploitation, ask for permission to monitor your loved one’s finances.
 This will allow you to keep an eye out for unusual transactions and signs of fraud.
 However, it might feel to your loved one like an invasion of privacy, so don’t be surprised if there’s resistance.

 A tech-based solution may feel less invasive than having a family member poring over their records.
 Services such as Carefull will monitor financial accounts, credit and identity, and send alerts if anything unusual pops up.
-You can become part of a family member’s “Circle,” so that you’ll also be alerted to any red flags.
+You can name your family member's Trusted Contact so that you’ll also be alerted to any red flags.
 Explain that you won’t be able to make transactions on their accounts; instead, you’ll just be a second set of (caring) eyes.